 People in RimWorld constantly observe their situation and surroundings in order to decide how to feel at any given moment.
 They respond to hunger and fatigue, witnessing death, disrespectfully unburied corpses, being wounded, being left in darkness, getting packed into cramped environments, sleeping outside or in the same room as others, and many other situations.
-You can inspect a character's psychology at any time to see what they're feeling and why.
+If a colonist is too stressed, they might lash out or break down.

 When a colonist becomes too stressed, they may suffer a "mental break".
 Some will give up and wander the colony for a time.
 Some will leave.
 And some will, in dwarfish fashion, become psychotic and throw a violent tantrum.

 The flavor of RimWorld is a mix between hard sci-fi and the Old West.
 It's a rim world at the edge of known space, far from the civilized core worlds.
 The planet is vast and mostly empty, and there are no strong civilizing authorities anywhere nearby.
 You're on your own.

 The core idea in the RimWorld universe is diversity of human conditions.
 In this setting, humanity is spread across the galaxy, yet lacks any way of traveling or communicating faster than light.
 Combined with the fact that stellar civilizations regress (due to war or plague) as often as they progress, this means that someone traveling between stars may end up interacting with people at any level of development, from pre-agricultural tribes to transcendent machine gods.

 Your starting colonists in RimWorld are at a technological level in the middle of this span.
 But you may end up interacting with people at much lower and higher levels, as well as acquiring and using their tools and weapons.
 In RimWorld, a single fight can involve a bow and arrow, a shotgun, a charged-shot pulse rifle, and a biomechanical killing machine.

 Full Game Pack ($30)

-Instant access to the latest alpha version as well as all updates up to the final game.
+Instant access to the latest alpha version as well as all updates up to and including the final game.

 Plus, get the Prototype Pack of five early game designs that eventually became RimWorld.